modestimpala/OdinOnDemand/README.md

 High-quality playback requires the packaged **LibVLCSharp 3.10.1**, **LibVLC 3.0.23**, and complete `libvlc/win-x64/` directory beside `OdinOnDemand.dll` on every client.
 Copying only the plugin DLL is not enough.

-### Online radio and Twitch
+### Online radio, Twitch and Kick

 Paste the URL into any player's normal URL field:

 - **Radio:** a direct HTTP(S) station stream, for example `https://caster04.streampakket.com/proxy/8982/CeltCast`.
 VLC streams the audio without downloading the entire broadcast; no filename extension, yt-dlp, or Streamlink is required.
+Audio-only streams show the radio panel and music waveform visualizer instead of a blank screen, like local audio files.
-- **Twitch:** a channel URL such as `https://www.twitch.tv/barny`.
+- **Twitch and Kick:** a channel URL such as `https://www.twitch.tv/barny` or `https://kick.com/absi`.
+The `https://` is optional for these two, so `kick.com/absi` also works.
 Install [Streamlink](https://streamlink.github.io/install.html) on each listening/watching client.
 The cog menu shows whether it was detected.
 Streamlink resolves the channel, then the packaged VLC runtime plays its HLS stream; no external player is opened.
   - **Windows:** put `streamlink.exe` on `PATH`, beside `OdinOnDemand.dll`, or in the game directory.
-Restart the game after changing `PATH`.
+OOD also reads the machine and user `PATH` from the registry, so a `PATH` entry added after Steam started is still found; reopen the cog menu to re-probe.
   - **Wine/Proton:** a Windows Streamlink installation also works.
 Alternatively, OOD detects Linux Streamlink in `/usr/bin`, `/usr/local/bin`, or `$HOME/.local/bin`, with host Python 3 at `/usr/bin/python3` or `/bin/python3`.
 It invokes a short-lived host bridge using Wine's `start /unix`; you do not need to add Linux paths to Windows `PATH`.
 Custom Linux install locations outside these directories are not detected.
-  - **Max Quality** also caps Twitch resolution.
+  - **Max Quality** also caps live-channel resolution.
 If no video fits, an available audio-only stream is used.
 Offline/restricted channels and missing Streamlink produce an error; radio and YouTube remain independent of Streamlink.

 Live broadcasts have no shared seekable position.
 Pause mutes/freezes this player's output while the stream continues; resume rejoins the live feed.
 Each multiplayer client resolves the original channel/station URL locally, so live latency can differ between clients.
 Ordinary finite media retains seek/time synchronization.

-Keep the complete updated `libvlc/win-x64` folder: Twitch needs the packaged adaptive HLS and MPEG-TS modules, not just an updated plugin DLL.
+Keep the complete updated `libvlc/win-x64` folder: live channels need the packaged adaptive HLS and MPEG-TS modules, not just an updated plugin DLL.

 ## Use